Importing Interaction Data

 • Show in Reader: Leave set to No for now.

-Once complete, it is now possible to add additional interactions with the historical code as the parent code.
-For example, there may be a need to make a historical interaction subcode to specifically store events from an external information system.
+Once complete, you can now create additional interactions with the historical code as the parent code.
+For example, you might want to make a historical interaction subcode to specifically store events from an external information system.

-Additionally, there may be a need to make a historical interaction subcode to store form submissions.
+Additionally, you might also want to make a historical interaction subcode to store form submissions.

 Tip

 Use batch import!
-Have a lot of historical interactions that need to be added?
-Remember it's possible to use the batch interaction management process to quickly add all historical interactions in one upload.
+If you have a lot of historical interactions to add, remember that you can use the batch interaction management process to quickly add all historical interactions in one upload.

 Exporting Interaction Data from an External System